hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-23-[stats]-Pearl's approach to causality.md

 ## Causal models

 At this stage, we've noted that conditional independencies between variables under a distribution allow us to classify the Bayesian networks compatible with the distribution, and given a simple algorithmic criterion (d-separation) for looking up independencies of a distribution given a representative Bayesian network.

-Now we can start to talk about causality with a straight face, by introducing graphical causal models.
-We work in the context of a set of **observed variables**, with each variable a function of a subset of the other variables (with random peturbation).
+Now we note that DAGs have a natural causal interpretation, translating a directed edge with the phrase "has an influence on".
+A causal structure will be a DAG with randoma variables as vertices, and arrows indicating a direction functional link.

 **Definition:** A **causal structure** is a pair $(V, G)$, where $V = \{X_1, ..., X_n\}$ is a set of variables, and $G$ is a DAG with vertex-set $V$.
 Each edge of $G$ represents a functional relationship between vertices.

 The causal structure specifies the underlying functional relationships.
-Given such a structure, a specific choice of functions will be termed a causal model:
+Given such a structure, a specific choice of (non-deterministic) functions will be termed a causal model:

 **Definition:** A **causal model** on a causal structure $(V,G)$ is a specification of a function $x_i = f_i(pa_i, u_i)$ for each $X_i \in V$, where $PA_i$ is the parent-set of $X_i$, and the $u_i$ are independent vectors of uniform random variables.

 The causal model now specifies a functional relationship between variables.
 The relevance of this definition of a causal model is predicated on three assumptions:
 1. "Y is a (maybe non-deterministic) function of variables including X" is an adequate formalisation of "X exerts a causal influence on Y".
-2. It suffices to consider 'Markovian' causal models (models such that the random disturbances 'u_i' are independent).
+2. It suffices to consider 'Markovian' causal models (models such that the random disturbances $u_i$ are independent).
+For such models, the induced distribution is represented by its causal structure as a Bayesian network.
 This condition guarantees that there are no spurious dependencies between variables.
 This is a granularity assumption: we suppose that our model is detailed enough to capture all relevant variables, so that there are no unexplained correlations in observed data.
 It is obviously difficult to guarantee this a priori, so this is the assumption that we will violate later, when we consider semi-Markovian or 'latent' models.
 3. It suffices to consider acyclic causal structures.
 This is another granularity assumption: our variables are sufficiently specific that there is no room for a cycle of causal dependencies.

 **Definition:** Given a causal structure $(V, G)$ and a distribution $P$ on $V$, we say that $P$ is **consistent** with $G$ if there exists a choice of causal model on $(V,G)$ such that the entailed distribution is $P$.
 Clearly if $P$ is consistent with $G$, $I(G) \subset I(P)$.
+The converse holds, as above.

 ## Minimality and Stability